caichengjun01/caichengjun01.github.io/_pages/about.md

 ## Invited talks

-- “区块链安全应用开发与隐私增强应用”, Virtual Seminar Meeting at Northwestern Polytechnical University on 18th February 2022.
+- "Vizard: A Metadata-hiding Data Analytic System with End-to-End Policy Controls", Monash Software Systems and Cybersecurity Seminars on 1st August 2023.
-- “When Crowdsensing Meets Blockchain: Challenges, Applications, and Beyond”, Raising Star of CS Young Scholar Forum at Northwestern Polytechnical University via Tencent Meeting on 10th July 2021.
+- "区块链安全应用开发与隐私增强应用", Virtual Seminar Meeting at Northwestern Polytechnical University on 18th February 2022.
-- “When Private Search Meets Blockchains”, seminar at Monash via Zoom on 14th September 2020.
+- "When Crowdsensing Meets Blockchain: Challenges, Applications, and Beyond", Raising Star of CS Young Scholar Forum at Northwestern Polytechnical University via Tencent Meeting on 10th July 2021.
-- Paper presentations at INFOCOM'20, ICDCS'18, and ICC'17.
+- "When Private Search Meets Blockchains", seminar at Monash via Zoom on 14th September 2020.